 Inspired by the mid-1950s trends on geometric shapes, trapezoidal dresses were actively promoted in the collections of Christian Dior.
 That dress was also revolutionary in its shortness, as it was the first historical début of mini dress in world’s fashion.
 Moreover, it was also famous for synthetic fabrics that haven’t been much popular before, but were loved those days for their easy care, low price and the vibe of technological progress, which was so common during that decade.
 However, the A-line dress as we know it today has been created by another iconic French couturier Yves Saint Laurent in 1958.

 Although the present day A-line evening dress stylistically resembles the one of the 1960s, it is neither created of only synthetics, nor that much about geometrical prints.
-Much fed up with “the fabrics of technological progress in chemistry” for the latest 50 years, the most women go for ecological-friendly fibres these days.
+Much fed up with “the evening dress fabrics of technological progress in chemistry” for the latest 50 years, the most women go for ecological-friendly fibres these days.

 Just as other evening lace dress types described above, an A-line lace dress looks elegant enough itself to be decorated with extra accessories or flashy jewellery.
 Instead, go for something simplistic and cute to complement your look.